michael34666/Training/Training/ecommerce/README.md

 - **Navbar**

+  - Name – return to home screen. **done**
-  - Name and logo of your shop – return to home screen.
+  - logo of your shop – return to home screen.
   - Cart icon displaying how many products are selected – cart page.

   - The navbar needs to be displayed all the time.-**done**

 - **Product page - /product/{id}**

   - Show image and
     the data about the products. **done**
   - Ability to add/remove product to the cart with amount – if already exists/doesn't exists show corresponding message to the client.
   - Error page if the product id doesn't exist.